rtyler/brokenco.de/_posts/2025-08-07-margin-squeeze.md

 It will only get more expensive, it is just a matter of _when_ not _if_.
 The billions investors have poured into OpenAI for example are expecting a massive return.
-The only way that happens is that OpenAI needs to successfully execued the YouTube Playbook: run at a loss as fast as you can, get massive scale, corner the market, then pivot to monetization.
+The only way that happens is that OpenAI needs to successfully execute the YouTube Playbook: run at a loss as fast as you can, get massive scale, corner the market, then pivot to monetization.

-The companies built entirely with OpenAI or Geminic inference calls and little other "moat" are destined to have their margins squeezed and then wink out of existence.
+The companies built entirely with OpenAI or other inference API calls and little other "moat" are destined to have their margins squeezed _hard_ and then wink out of existence.